cython/cython/docs/src/userguide/faq.rst

 What is the relation between Cython and Pyrex?
 Are the barriers between the two based on technical direction?
 Differing goals?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Somewhat.
+**Answer**: Somewhat.
 Cython is much more open to extensions than Pyrex.
 Greg usually said that he was still "designing" Pyrex as a language, so he would sometimes reject patches for design reasons that solve practical problems in a practical way, and that therefore find (or found) their way into Cython.
 Eventually, these features might still make it into Pyrex in one way or another, but that usually means that Greg refactors or rewrites them his own way, which implies that he first has to find the time to do so.

 Cython can afford to be more agile and advanced even though doing so means that Cython will not always align with future Pyrex versions.
 However, both Greg Ewing and the Cython developers make reasonable effort to maintain compatibility.